Everything You Need to Know About How to Prepare and Store Infant Formula

 Special considerations for preparing powdered formula

 Have questions about formula preparation?
-Our Happy Baby Experts are registered dietitians and infant feeding specialists who can help guide you.
-They’re here to help on our free live chat from Monday through Friday, from 8am–6pm ET, and Saturday and Sunday, from 8am–2pm ET.
+Our Happy Baby Experts are registered dietitian nutritionists and infant feeding specialists who can help guide you.
+They’re here to help on our free live chat from Monday through Friday, from 8am–6pm ET.
 Chat now!

 Batch preparation: Liquid concentrate infant formula